How do you use IT Market Clocks?

 Designed to support multiple IT roles and functions, the IT Market Clock provides a consolidated view of IT assets within a specific portfolio and can assist with portfolio balancing, project prioritization and the development of business cases for investment/divestment.

-Examples of how the IT Market Clock is used includes:
+Examples of how the IT Market Clock is used include:

 - Development of business cases to replace aging infrastructure